Vision, Values & Ethos

 Enjoy what they are doing at school in the classroom or in the outdoor environment, visits beyond the school and in different environments; but also during the school day or during break times.
 When children enjoy what they are doing they will try their absolute best to improve.

 Aspire to be the best each individual they can be.
 We want children to aim higher than they ever thought they could aim, to make themselves and others proud of what they can do.
 To become the best possible person that they can be, academically, socially and morally.

 Achieve the highest possible results for each child by understanding where they start and ensuring that a rigorous approach to learning and assessment is undertaken by all staff.
-The motto of “do our best, try our best and be our best” runs throughout everything the school community does.
+The motto of “try our best, do our best and be our best” runs throughout everything the school community does.

 The whole Lakenham community work together to create a happy and productive community, where we encourage a “Team Lakenham” spirit.
 Excellent behaviour and mutual respect are at the core of our aims and values between both the children, families and staff at the school.
 Lakenham Primary is a here everybody strives to provide the best opportunities for each child and everyone who enters our school.